-Current condition data storage processes require review so it is made available in the 'Confirm' asset management system.
+Condition is monitored on an ad-hoc basis and data collection and storage processes require review so it is made available in the 'Confirm' asset management system.

 Condition profile information is not currently available.
 A condition profile will be developed in future revisions of the asset management plan.